 All these features can dramatically impact how a speaker accurately reproduces sound.
 Even the cabinet that contains this technology plays a role in forming the 3D soundscapes that audiophiles and casual listeners enjoy when hearing their favorite albums.

 Several cabinet designs all tout their own benefits.
-If you talk to avid audiophiles, most of them can likely tell you about the differences between open baffles, bipolar speakers, and dipolar speakers.
+If you talk to avid audiophiles, most of them can likely tell you about the differences between open baffle speakers, bipolar speakers, and dipolar speakers.
 You can even get a different listening experience with a front-firing design.

 ◼️ Speaker Placement Has a Role in Soundstaging